SrMeia-noite/piper/README.md

-# The piper class
+# The pipe class
-The piper class is a wrapper class to facilitate the implementation of 'pipeable' functions (a.k.a. `fn1 | fn2`, "Pass the output of 'fn1' to 'fn2'").
+The pipe class is a wrapper class to facilitate the implementation of 'pipeable' functions (a.k.a. `fn1 | fn2`, "Pass the output of 'fn1' to 'fn2'").

 To implement your own pipeable functions, is a very easy process, just:
 ```python